Children's Studies (CDST)

 Pre-requisites: sophomore standing.

-This course utilizes a Children's Studies framework to introduce foundational concepts of learning and nature.
-This class will introduce students to the history of nature-based learning and examine current policy and procedure related to this type of programming.
-Students learn how to plan and implement nature-based learning curriculum with particular emphasis on early childhood learning and development.
+Utilizing a Children's Studies framework to introduce foundational concepts of learning and nature.
+This course introduces the history of nature-based learning and examines current policies and procedures related to this type of programming.
+How to plan and implement nature-based learning curriculum with particular emphasis on early childhood learning and development is covered.

 CDST 386.
 CHILDREN AND THE FAMILY.
 5 Credits.